Environmental issues in Africa: Air pollution

-The air in Africa is greatly polluted due to multiple reasons stated below.
-The primitive method of farming that takes place in most areas in Africa is certainly a causal factor.
+Air pollution in Africa is a major issue.
+The continent experiences some of the worst air pollution and related health consequences in the world, contributing to 1.1 million deaths in Africa in 2019.
+There is regional variation, with West Africa having the highest levels of air pollution on average.

+Reasons for air pollution include farming, cooking with solid fuels, fossil fuels, open burning of waste, and dust from the Sahara and other natural sources.

 The United Nations' Food and Agriculture Organization (FAO) estimates that 11.3 million hectares of land are being lost annually to agriculture, grazing, uncontrolled burning and fuelwood consumption.
 Combustion of wood and charcoal are used for cooking and this results to a release of carbon dioxide into the atmosphere, which is a toxic pollutant in the atmosphere.
 Also, due to the poor supply of power, most homes have to rely on fuel and diesel in generators to keep their electricity running.
-Air pollution in Africa is coming to the forefront and must not be ignored.
-For example, in South Africa the mercury levels are severe due to coal combustion and gold mining.
-Mercury is absorbed from the air into the soil and water.
-The soil allows the crops to absorb the mercury, which humans ingest.
-Animals eat the grass which has absorbed the mercury and again humans may ingest these animals.
-Fish absorb the mercury from the water, humans also ingest the fish and drink the water that have absorbed the mercury.
-This increases the mercury levels in humans.
-This can cause serious health risks.
+More than 350 million African children live in households that use solid fuels, mostly wood and coal, for cooking and heating.
+The emissions from these solid fuels are the main causes of indoor air pollution.

 It is expected that Africa could represent the half of the world's pollution emissions by 2030, warns Cathy Liousse director of research of atmospheric sounding of the CNRS, along with many other researchers.
 According to the report, sub-Saharan Africa is experiencing a fast increasing pollution, derived from many causes, such as burning wood for cooking, open burning of waste, traffic, agri-food and chemical industries, the dust from the Sahara carried by the winds through the Sahel area, all this reinforced by a greater population growth and urbanisation.